-Tips For The BEST Homemade Potato Wedges
+Tips For The Best Potato Wedges

-Place on the bottom rack first!
+1. OVEN PLACEMENT IS KEY!
+Place on the bottom of the oven first!

 - This little tip is the key to getting evenly browned wedges on the bottom faster with NO FLIPPING!